adamchainz/seporaitis.github.com/_posts/2012-02-27-there-is-a-problem-with-web-frameworks.md

 ## We invite you to collaborate!

-I hope someone is still reading this :-) This is the most important part actually!
+I hope someone endured up until here :-) This is the most important part actually!

 We truly believe in Graphity, but as our ways with HeltNormalt have